diipanshuu/product-service/README.md

 # FakeStoreProductService

-Welcome to the `FakeStoreProductService` project!
+Welcome to the `Product-Service` project!
 This service integrates with the [Fake Store API](https://fakestoreapi.com/) to provide product-related operations such as creating, updating, deleting, and retrieving products.
 The service is built using the Spring Framework and utilizes `RestTemplate` for making HTTP requests to the API.

 ## Table of Contents